Here's what is coming up for members of The42 this week

 Access exclusive podcasts, interviews and analysis with a monthly or annual membership.Become a Member

-On Wednesday, we’ll be releasing another fascinating edition of How To Win At Dominoes, the popular coaching podcast presented by Shane Keegan.
+The former footballer previously operated as coach with Manchester United and wrote a book about Alex Ferguson’s winning mindset.
+He has also worked as a sports psychologist, HR director, best-selling author, youth club leader, public speaker and consultant.

-Dr Ed Coughlan is our guest this week to discuss his coaching methods and teachings.
-This podcast is now in its second season, and all existing episodes featuring names such as Cliodhna O’Connor, Padraig Harrington, Gary Keegan, Pat Lam and Cheddar Plunkett — are available on our membership.
+Others fascinating thinkers to feature across the two seasons are Paul Kinnerk, Dr Ed Coughlan, Cliodhna O’Connor, Padraig Harrington, Gary Keegan, Pat Lam and Cheddar Plunkett.

-If that’s not enough, we also have our weekly Insiders newsletters for GAA, Soccer and Rugby fans during the week before rounding things off with another post-match reaction pod on Rugby Weekly Extra after Ireland v France on Sunday, 14 February.
+If that’s not enough, we also have our weekly Insiders newsletters for GAA, Soccer and Rugby fans during the week.

 So, if you fancy treating yourself to more top-class sports coverage while supporting our independent journalism, why not join us at members.the42.ie?